luisreyesoliva/kubelab/lab1/README.md

 cd kubelab/lab1
 ```

 For this tutorial, we have taken a simple Hello World!
 Node.js application to deploy on Kubernetes as shown.
-The following is code from our sample app; use one that you have on hand.
+The following is code from our sample app; or you can use one that you have on hand.

 ``` javascript